ArchipelagoMW/Archipelago/worlds/jakanddaxter/docs/setup_en.md

 At this time, this method of setup works on Windows only, but Linux support is a strong likelihood in the near future as OpenGOAL itself supports Linux.

-## Installation

-### Archipelago Launcher

-- Copy the `jakanddaxter.apworld` file into your `Archipelago/custom_worlds` directory.
-    - Reminder: the default installation location for Archipelago is `C:\ProgramData\Archipelago`.
-- Run the Archipelago Launcher.
-- From the left-most list, click `Generate Template Options`.
-- Select `Jak and Daxter The Precursor Legacy.yaml`.
-- In the text file that opens, enter the name you want and remember it for later.
-- Save this file in `Archipelago/players`.
-You can now close the file.
-- Back in the Archipelago Launcher, from the left-most list, click `Generate`.
-A window will appear to generate your seed and close itself.
-- If you plan to host the game yourself, from the left-most list, click `Host`.
-    - When asked to select your multiworld seed, navigate to `Archipelago/output` and select the zip file containing the seed you just generated.
-    - You can sort by Date Modified to make it easy to find.

-### OpenGOAL Launcher
+## Installation via OpenGOAL Launcher

 - Follow the installation process for the official OpenGOAL Launcher.
 See [here](https://opengoal.dev/docs/usage/installation).
-    - You must set up a vanilla installation of Jak and Daxter before you can install mods for it.
+    - **You must set up a vanilla installation of Jak and Daxter before you can install mods for it.**
 - Follow the setup process for adding mods to the OpenGOAL Launcher.
 See [here](https://jakmods.dev/).
 - Run the OpenGOAL Launcher (if you had it open before, close it and reopen it).
 - Click the Jak and Daxter logo on the left sidebar.